lnarasim/geekshub_python_bootcamp/topics/functions/map_filter_zip.md

     * Returns an iterator
     * Iterator stops as soon as at least one of the iterables is exhausted
     * map(fn, *iterables)

-* Filter
-    * Determines whether to retain or throw the element from resultant iterator
-    * Run and return an iterable when it satifies a condition
-    * If function is None, it returns based on Truth value of the object
-    * If functions returns True, the object is added to iterator
-    * filter returns an iterator
-    * filter(func, iterable)

-* Zip
-    * Returns an iteratble with each element of iterables as tuple
-    * zip is not an higher order function
-    * Stops at shortest iterable
-    * zip(*iterables)

 ---